Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Examples of extended Hamilton-Lagrange systems

+which shows that in the case of the Lagrangian~(\ref{lag1-fp}) the system evolution parameter $s$ is physically nothing else than the particle's proper time.
+Inserting the condition~(\ref{constraint-lag}) into the Lagrangian yields the constant \emph{value} of $L_{\e}$,

+In contrast to the non-relativistic description, the constant rest energy term $-\onehalf mc^{2}$ in the extended Lagrangian~(\ref{lag1-fp}) is essential.
+Consequently, the extended Lagrangian~(\ref{lag1-fp}) is no homogeneous form of first order in the velocities $\d q^{\mu}/\d s,\mu=0,\ldots,3$, the condition~(\ref{lagid}) is not satisfied \emph{identically}.
+Yet, in the derivation of~(\ref{lagid}), we have assumed that a corresponding conventional Lagrangian $L$ exists, hence a Lagrangian that depends on $\d t/\d s$ only indirectly via the reparameterization condition

+from Eq.~(\ref{lag1}) applied to its velocities.
+We must, therefore, make sure that such a corresponding \emph{conventional} Lagrangian $L$ exists, hence a function $L=L_{\e}\,\d s/\d t$ that does not depend anymore on $s$.
+For the extended Lagrangian $L_{\e}$ from Eq.~(\ref{lag1-fp}), a corresponding conventional Lagrangian $L$ indeed exists.
+Inserting Eq.~(\ref{constraint-lag}) into Eq.~(\ref{lag1-fp}), we find with Eq.~(\ref{gamma-inv})

 We thus encounter the well-known conventional Lagrangian of a relativistic free particle.
-In contrast to the equivalent extended Lagrangian from Eq.~(\ref{lag1-fp}), the Lagrangian~(\ref{lag-fp}) is {\em not\/} quadratic in the derivatives of the dependent variables, $\bq(t)$.
-The loss of the quadratic form originates from the {\em projection\/} of the constrained description on the tangent bundle $T(\MB\times\RB)$ to the unconstrained description on $(T\MB)\times\RB$.
-The quadratic form is recovered in the non-relativistic limit by expanding the square root, which yields the Lagrangian $L_{\mathrm{nr}}$ from Eq.~(\ref{lagnr-fp}).
+In contrast to the equivalent extended Lagrangian from Eq.~(\ref{lag1-fp}), the Lagrangian~(\ref{lag-fp}) is \emph{not} quadratic in the derivatives of the dependent variables, $\bq(t)$.
+The loss of the quadratic form originates from the \emph{projection} of the hypersurface description within the tangent bundle $T(\MB\times\RB)$ to the description within $(T\MB)\times\RB$.
+The quadratic form is recovered in the non-relativistic limit by expanding the square root, which yields the Lagrangian $L^{\mathrm{nr}}$ from Eq.~(\ref{lagnr-fp}).

+Denoting by $q^{\mu}$ the components of the contravariant four-vector of space-time variables $(q^{0},\ldots,q^{3})=(ct,x,y,z)$, the corresponding covariant vector is then $(q_{0},\ldots,q_{3})=(-ct,x,y,z)$ for the metric $\eta_{\mu\nu}=\mathrm{diag}(-1,1,1,1)$.
+Adopting the ``summation convention,'' which means to sum over all quantities with pairs of identical covariant and contravariant indices, the non-homogeneous extended Lagrangian from Eq.~(\ref{lag1-fp}) can then be rewritten in covariant notation as